thoun/seasaltpaper/README.md

 # What is this project ?
-This project is an adaptation for BoardGameArena of game Sea, Salt & Paper edited by Bombyx.
+This project is an adaptation for BoardGameArena of game Sea Salt & Paper edited by Bombyx.
 You can play here : https://boardgamearena.com

 # How to install the auto-build stack